PHoogestraat/leaflet-challenge/README.md

   * Radius of each circle increases with magnitude of earthquake.

-  * A marker idenifies the earthquake with the largest magnitude.
+  * A unique marker idenifies the earthquake with the largest magnitude.

-  * Include popups that provide additional information about the earthquake when a marker is clicked.
+  * Popups provide additional information about the earthquake when a marker is clicked.